The Freelancer (TV series): Production

 The series was announced on Disney+ Hotstar by Friday Storytellers, and features Mohit Raina in the titular role, Anupam Kher and Kashmira Pardeshi as the lead.
 It is based on Shirish Thorat's A Ticket to Syria (2017).
 The principal photography of the series commenced in 2022 and wrapped up in 2023.
 The series is set in Syria and was primarily shot in Mumbai, Morocco, Europe, America, and the Middle East.
 The trailer of the series was released on 8 August 2023.

 Reception

 Archika Khurana of The Times of India rated it 3.5 out of 5 and wrote, "Without a doubt, 'The Freelancer' adds another success to Neeraj Pandey's portfolio.
 It's a must-watch for its engaging plot, tension-filled atmosphere, and effective storytelling, which captivate viewers throughout."
 Sunidhi Prajapat of OTT Play rated the series 3.5/5 stars.
 Deepa Gahlot of Rediff.com rated the series 2.5/5 stars.

-Anuj Kumar of The Hindu wrote, "Bereft of high-octane action or deep insight, this thriller created by Neeraj Pandey feels formulaic and farcical" The series was also reviewed by Shubhra Gupta for The Indian Express.
+Anuj Kumar of The Hindu wrote, "Bereft of high-octane action or deep insight, this thriller created by Neeraj Pandey feels formulaic and farcical" Shubhra Gupta of The Indian Express wrote, "This should have been, at the very least, a serviceable thriller, given that it has Neeraj Pandey (Special Ops, Baby) as creator, and Bhav Dhulia as director.
+But it makes us wait for its thrills, more a matter of occasional chattering guns, with Avinash once even besting the Mossad, no less, than clever manoeuvring on the field.
+That cat-and-mouse feeling of danger is missing."